← Back to all guides

 To prevent security warnings and ensure a smooth user experience, keep the following browser limitations in mind:

-1. User Interaction Gate: Modern browsers block microphone access and audio playback unless initiated by a direct user gesture (like clicking a "Start Call" button).
+1. User Gesture Gate: Modern browsers block microphone access and audio playback unless initiated by a direct user gesture (like clicking a "Start Call" button).
 Do not attempt to initialize voice rooms automatically on page load.

 Frequently Asked Questions